liip/chusho/packages/docs/guide/README.md

 ::: warning
 **Chūshō is currently in active development.**

 Existing components should be stable but they are pretty young and some edge cases might have been missed.
-You’re more than welcome to try them now and [report any problem](https://github.com/liip/chusho/issues) you might have.
+You’re more than welcome to try them now and [report any problem](https://github.com/liip/chusho/issues) you might encounter.

 We’ll add more components before releasing the first stable version, you can [follow the progress](https://github.com/liip/chusho/projects/1).
 :::